Where is Midsomer Murders filmed?

 The village scenes were shot in Turville, where they also filmed the outdoor parts of The Vicar of Dibley and Goodnight Mr Tom.
 Turville is located in Buckinghamshire, midway between Oxford and Slough.

-This feature-length episode was filmed at Chenies Manor, with Watlington Church used for the concert.

-Midsomer Murders returns on Sunday 13th May at 8pm on ITV, with the final episode in the series on Sunday 20th May at 8pm
+Midsomer Murders returned on Sunday 13th May at 8pm on ITV, with the final episode in the series on Sunday 20th May at 8pm